daviddechaux/Kingmaker/readme.md

 > Animating Clip Paths

 ## Todo :
 - Find an awesome tokens for the party
 - Save before quit
 - Make fog more manageable (add and transparency)
 - Adjust css to have all icon on the same size (more or less)
-- Add a class to hide every menu at the same time when clicking on the background (use ".menu" ?)
 - Use data instead of crappy class method like I did
 - Add a hint on fields (name and title) : disable some characteres on names
 - Create capital
-- Fog in CSS

 ## In progress :
 - Create factions : Border